 Domestic violence occurs when a person inflicts or attempts to inflict physical harm or injury to another member of the household.
 Household members include spouses, former spouses, and individuals who share a child or children, as well as individuals who are cohabiting or have cohabited in the past.

 Domestic violence offenses are charged in the first, second, or third-degree based on the severity of the incident.
 The base legal definition of domestic violence describes domestic violence in the third-degree.
 Aggravating factors that can result in the offense being raised to the first or second degree include assaulting a household member in the presence of a child and violating a protection order when committing the offense.

 Inflicting moderate bodily injury on a member of the household or having one prior domestic violence conviction from the past ten years can each cause a domestic violence charge to be elevated to the second-degree.
 First-degree domestic violence occurs when a family or household member sustains great bodily injury or when two or more prior domestic violence convictions occurred over the past ten years.
-A domestic violence defense attorney in Goose Creek could explain other aggravating factors associated with elevated domestic violence charges.
+An aggressive attorney in Goose Creek could explain other aggravating factors associated with elevated domestic violence charges.

 Goose Creek Penalties for Domestic Violence

 Domestic violence offenses that are committed in the second or third degrees are punishable as misdemeanors.
 The sanctions for domestic violence in the third degree include confinement for up to 90 days and a fine of $1,000 to $2,000.
 The punishment for second-degree domestic violence is up to three years imprisonment and a fine between $2,500 and $5,000.

 First-degree domestic violence is a felony crime.
 Convictions for domestic violence the first-degree are associated with a prison sentence of up to ten years.
 Consult a lawyer in Goose Creek for more information about household violence convictions and sentences.

 Domestic Violence of a High and Aggravated Nature